Best Backpack Sprayer Reviews For The Money

 - The Swath Width, aka the sprayer’s width with each pass

-- Clean the nozzle and sprayer thoroughly.
+- Clean the nozzle and sprayed thoroughly.
 Use water in the tank and test-spray to see if the pass is uniform.
 If not, clean the nozzle or replace it altogether.
-You can even add marker dye to the water to test for uniformity.
+You can even add a marker dye to the water to test for uniformity.
 Adjustable nozzles will need you to set them in all their positions to see if the spray is uniform for each.

 - Measure an area 18.5 x 18.5 feet and time the seconds it takes to spray it uniformly.
 You can use side-to-side sweeps; like you would when spray-painting a car or home.
 Throughout this time, maintain constant pressure, and don’t alter it from start to finish of this step.